 To find whether an employer has issued a WARN notice or not, a simple google search can help. ”An employee can look up whether their employer has issued a WARN notice by googling ‘Warn notice’ plus their state.
 Many states also have mini-WARN Acts that provide additional protections for employees at smaller companies,” she says.

-Employees’ rights outside of the WARN Act can get a little tricky, but Barros says to check your employment contract to see if it outlines any specific benefits in case of a layoff, and to reach out to the National Employment Lawyers Association (NELA) to find an employment lawyer to work with.
+Employees’ rights outside of the WARN Act can get a little tricky, but Delyanne says to check your employment contract to see if it outlines any specific information in case of a layoff, and to reach out to the National Employment Lawyers Association (NELA) to find an employment lawyer to work with.

 Request a “Layoff Letter”

 Your company can supply a confirmation letter, or “layoff letter”, that states that your position is being terminated.
-Ask them to include reasons for the layoff, the effective date of termination, date of your last paycheck, and details about any severance package or benefits that you’re entitled to.
+Request this letter from the human resources associate you’re working with that includes the reasons for the layoff, effective date of termination, date of your last paycheck, and details about any severance payments or benefits that you’re entitled to.

 Having this letter gives you official documentation of your layoff, which may come in handy when applying for unemployment benefits and future job searches.
-It may be necessary if there are any disputes or legal issues related to the layoff.
+It will also come in handy if there are any disputes or legal issues related to the layoff.

 Understand Your Severance Package